hummingbird1986/stream-deck-with-ic7300-on-mac/README.md

  4.Stream Deck

  # Setup:
  1.Plug FTDI Cable to Remote(CI-V) port and macOS computer.
 Not the common USB CI-V port.
+Turn on your radio (ic7300).

  2.IC7300 -> Menu -> Set -> Connectors -> CI-V -> CI-V USB Port -> Unlink From [REMOTE]